rumlingd/mobius_on-premise_doc/source/image_aesthetic_score.rst

 Prediction with large number of images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please note that prediction is time consuming.
+Please note that prediction calls are time consuming.
 It's recommended to run predictions in parallel.

 Here is an example how to use multiprocessing in python to speed things up: